 - Music & the Spoken Word—the longest running radio broadcast in the world—has been voted into the Radio Hall of Fame as well as the National Association of Broadcasters Hall of Fame.

 Dr. Mack Wilberg is music director of The Tabernacle Choir.
 Ryan Murphy is associate music director.
 Igor Gruppman is conductor of the Orchestra at Temple Square.
 LeAnna Willmore is conductor of the Bells at Temple Square.
-Ron Jarrett has served as president of the Choir from August 2012 to August 2021.
+Ron Jarrett served as president of the Choir from August 2012 to August 2021.
 On August 6, 2021, the First Presidency of The Church of Jesus Christ of Latter-day Saints announced the call of Michael O. Leavitt as the eighth president of the Choir along with his wife Jacalyn.

 No. All 360 members of The Tabernacle Choir and all 110 members of the Orchestra at Temple Square are unpaid volunteers who practice and perform weekly.
 Choir members rehearse and perform about five hours in an average week—Thursday nights for two hours and Sunday mornings for more than three hours.
 This does not include touring, for which members often take time off from work, sometimes foregoing personal vacations.
 All members must attend a minimum of 80 percent of rehearsals and performances.